-4.2 An alternative scheme for the categorization of medical colleges and a garage inc
+4.2 An alternative scheme for the categorization of medical colleges

 Categorizing medical colleges could be accomplished by considering: student admissions, academic programmes, teaching hospital facilities and financial aspects.
-Based on these criteria, medical institutions can be grouped into four categories: A, B, C, & D. This scheme is more comprehensive than the Ferguson study and includes both government and private medical colleges19.
+Based on these criteria, medical institutions can be grouped into four categories: A, B, C, & D. This scheme is more comprehensive than the Ferguson study and includes both government and private medical colleges.